-Example (ix).
+Example (ix)."
 Bank Corp provides financial custodial services to 100 individual customers who are resident in [state] and in other states, including the safekeeping of some of its customers' financial assets.
 Assume for purposes of this example that Bank Corp knows the state of primary residence for many of its customers, and where it does not know this state of primary residence, it knows the customer's billing address.
 Also assume that Bank Corp does not derive more than 5% of its receipts from sales of all of its services from any single customer.
 Note that because Bank Corp does not have more than 250 customers, it may not apply the safe harbor for professional services stated in Reg.
 IV.17.(d).(4)(C)1.c.
 If Bank Corp knows its customer's state of primary residence, it must assign the receipts to that state.
 If Bank Corp does not know its customer's state of primary residence, but rather knows the customer's billing address, it must assign the receipts to that state.
 Bank Corp's receipts are assigned to [state] if the customer's state of primary residence (or billing address, in cases where it does not know the customer's state of primary residence) is in [state], even if Bank Corp's financial custodial work, including the safekeeping of the customer's financial assets, takes place in a state other than [state].
 See Reg.
 IV.17.(d).(4)(C)1.a.

-Example (x).2 Same facts as Example (ix), except that Bank Corp has more than 250 customers, individual or business.
+Example (x).
+Same facts as Example (ix), except that Bank Corp has more than 250 customers, individual or business.
 Bank Corp may apply the safe harbor for professional services stated in Reg.
 IV.17.(d).(4)(C)1.c., and may assign its receipts from sales to a state or states using each customer's billing address.

-Example (xi).3 Same facts as Example (x), except that Bank Corp derives more than 5% of its receipts from sales from a single individual customer.
-As to the sales made to this customer, Bank Corp is required to determine the individual customer's state of primary residence and must assign the receipts
+Example (xi).
+Same facts as Example (x), except that Bank Corp derives more than 5% of its receipts from sales from a single individual customer.
+As to the sales made to this customer, Bank Corp is required to determine the individual customer's state of primary residence and must assign the receipts from the service or services provided to that customer to that state.
+See Reg.
+IV.17.(d).(4)(C)1.a. and (C)3.
+Receipts from sales to all other customers are assigned as described in Example (x).

-1 See Rule re: Financial Institutions, Reg.
-IV.17.(d).(4)(C)3, p.
-26.